Fiserv/firstvision-latam/docs/english/getting-started/postman.md

 ## Create Environment

 ### 3. In this step we will configure the environment necessary to execute requests in Postman dynamically, as the requests are already configured with environment variables which we will configure next.
-Click the environments button and follow the next steps
+Click the "Environments" button and follow the next steps

 ![image](https://user-images.githubusercontent.com/111396588/223825081-8f5e489e-04b0-4450-9e2e-a2a0adffa375.png)

-### 4. Click on the "New" button in the Environment section to create an environment to execute requests
+### 4. Click on the "New" button in the "Environments" section to create an environment to execute requests

 ![image](https://user-images.githubusercontent.com/111396588/223825110-985fce44-fbfd-4713-83f9-ddd85954b08a.png)

-### 5. Click on the environment and after define the name of this environment
+### 5. Click on "Environment" and after define the name of this environment

 ![image](https://user-images.githubusercontent.com/111396588/223825130-b65824be-7525-4df5-80e5-bc9934e4dcd6.png)